10 Causal estimands

 ATM Evenly matchable

-Are there some days we should change whether we are offering extra magic hours in order to change the wait time for Seven Dwarfs Mine Train between 5-6pm?
+Are there some days we should change whether we are offering Extra Magic Hours to change the wait time for Seven Dwarfs Mine Train between 5–6 P.M.?

 Is there an effect of the exposure for some observations?